Swag's Jazzfest FAQ - Tickets

 How do I get advance tickets?

 Yikes!
-I really really really hate Ticketmaster.
-How can I avoid their surcharge?
+I really really really hate fees.
+How can I avoid the surcharge?

-1. If you are local, or arriving early, New Orleans Arena and Superdome box offices sell advance Fest tickets with as little as a $3/ticket service fee for cash purchases, or maybe a buck or two more for credit cards (2009 fees).
-These must be purchased by the day before each weekend starts (by Thursday for 1st weekend; by Wednesday for 2nd weekend).
-The box offices close daily at 4:30 pm.
+1. If you are local, or arriving early, the Smoothie King Arena box office sells advance Fest tickets with only a $5/ticket service fee for cash purchases, or $7-8 for credit cards (2020 fees).
+These must be purchased by the day before each weekend starts (by Wednesday preceding each weekend).
+The box offices close daily at 4:30 pm; hours are sometimes extended on the final day of sales for each weekend.

 2. If you plan to take the "Jazzfest Express" shuttle (see my Transport page for more info), you can buy your Fest ticket from them when you buy the shuttle ticket.
 They charge no fees.
 If you buy the shuttle and fest tickets together in advance, you get the advance ticket price.
 They won't sell you the Fest ticket alone without the shuttle ticket, though.

 3. Group tickets can be purchased directly from the Fest ticket manager (see above).
-No per ticket fees, and a 5% discount, if buying 50 or more tickets for the same weekend.
+No per ticket fee if buying 50 or more tickets.
+See Group Tickets above.

 4. At the gate.
 You lose the advance purchase discount, but there are no fees charged for tickets at the gate.